ollej/brewnit/README.md

 ### Step 3 - Create config

-The file `config/secrets.yml` needs to be created from `config/secrets.yml.sample` and keys added for external services.
-Then add the following to a file called `.env.development`.
+Add the following to a file called `.env.development`.

 ```
 DEVISE_PEPPER: changeme